Kian-Lewis/CMIS-202-Major-Project-Assignment/README.md

 # CMIS-202-Major-Project-Assignment
-Major Project Assignment for my Computer Science 2 class.
+Major Project Assignment for my Computer Science 2 class ONL1.

+By Kian Lewis

 To access the main .java files go to Library of Alexandria/src/application.
 Alexandria.java is the main class.